 3. The Federal Deadline

-This last deadline comes from us, the U.S. Department of Education, aka the FAFSA folks.
-Our only time constraint is that each year’s FAFSA form becomes unavailable on June 30 at the end of the academic year it applies to.
+This last deadline comes from the U.S. Department of Education, aka the FAFSA folks.
+The only time constraint is that each year’s FAFSA form becomes unavailable on June 30 at the end of the academic year it applies to

 Scholarship & Financial Aid Resources